The Rise of Monero: Traceability, Challenges, and Research Review

 Combined applicability of heuristics

 The paper emphasizes that while these heuristics can be useful in specific scenarios, their overall effectiveness has diminished significantly due to Monero’s continuous improvements.
-Protocol upgrades have increased the ring size, reduced effective traceability, and closed loopholes like the 10 Block Decoy Bug.
-The study's findings suggest that, although traceability efforts can yield some results in older transactions, Monero remains one of the most secure and private cryptocurrencies available today.
+Protocol upgrades have increased the mandated ring size, which is the intended anonymity set.
+Even with the application of these publicly known heuristics, the effective ring size, meaning the effective anonymity set has still been growing over time.
+The study's findings suggest that, although traceability efforts can yield some results in older transactions, Monero remains one of the most secure and private cryptocurrencies available today, as issues like the 10 Block Decoy Bug are fixed quickly once discovered, and the protocol keeps advancing.

-For a more detailed breakdown of these and other heuristics and their applications, the peer-reviewed paper is available for further reading.
+For a more detailed breakdown of these and other heuristics and their evaluation, the peer-reviewed paper is available for further reading.

 The future: Community support and continuous improvement